Often, you’ll hear people say that you should “trust your instincts” when making decisions. But are first instincts always the best?

 Because they rated their confidence for each question on paper, they could use those ratings instead of (notoriously faulty) memories.
 Using this tool, they made more informed choices that helped them perform better.

-The key to knowing when to stick with your first instinct is to track feelings of confidence at the moment you make the decision.
 But why take the time to record confidence levels for each individual question?
 If they know how they performed on each question, don’t they know how well they did at the end of the exam?

 It turns out, no.